1NF1N18Y/Points-Masternodes/README.md

 Est. 1.2M Coins at launch.

 License
-MERGEX. is released under the terms of the MIT license.
+POINTS. is released under the terms of the MIT license.

 # How to Get Started ?